 The symptoms of water in the lungs from swimming can have fatal consequences if not recognized and treated immediately.
 Typically, fluid in the lungs stems from physiological causes, such as pulmonary edema, but it is possible to accumulate water in the lungs from swimming.
 Water that you swallow unintentionally while swimming could end up in your lungs and cause water-borne illness.

 Inadvertently inhaling or "swallowing" water during your swim can contribute to recreational water illness (RWI) that can be serious or sometimes fatal.

 Swimming is a healthy physical activity that nearly anyone can enjoy, but there are plenty of risks involved.
 Some of the perhaps lesser-known risks are those associated with swallowing water.
-Beginners and children are prone to swallowing water unintentionally when learning how to swim due to their inexperience and breathing technique.
+Beginners and children are prone to inhaling water unintentionally when learning how to swim due to their inexperience and breathing technique.

 Swimming in the ocean can present a variety of dangers and requires experience.
-Choppy waters and swells can make it difficult to breath if you are not familiar with how to handle such conditions.
+Choppy seas and swells can make it difficult to breathe if you are not familiar with how to handle such conditions.

 Rivers with strong currents also pose a risk.
 Currents can quickly submerge a person or produce rapids that splash water.
 Waves from wind and boat traffic can also produce swells that put less-experienced swimmers at risk.